Wise (TransferWise) account for e-commerce sellers review

 - Photo ID, proof of address and photo of you holding your ID

 Where can I find my routing or account number?

 Your routing and account numbers can be found using your online account.
 The account number won’t be provided until after you’re approved.

 Wise is an electronic money institution rather than a bank — but that doesn’t mean it’s any less regulated.
 In Canada, it follows all relevant regulations and is registered with the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) as a Money Service Business (MSB) with registration number M15193392.
 Wise also has a MSB license with the Authorité des Marchés Financiers (AMF) under license #902804.

 Information you provide is stored on secure servers, and Wise uses Secure Sockets Layer (SSL) — a standard form of encryption — to protect any information transmitted through its website.
 Access to any information received is restricted and won’t be accessed by any employee who doesn’t have a business reason for knowing it.

 While appealing, however, it’s not the only option.
-Take the time to compare international business payment services to make sure you’re adopting the right solution for your company.
+Take the time to learn more about handling international payments as an online seller to make sure you’re adopting the right solution for your company.